-The intercompany loan of up to £18m with NCHA is secured by a security trust deed over all present and future assets of Pelham Homes Limited.
+The intercompany loan of up to £25m with NCHA is secured by a security trust deed over all present and future assets of Pelham Homes Limited.
 The interest rate is based on Bank of England Base Rate + 3.7%.
+The loan facility was increased from £18m to £25m in March 2025.
 The management fee is determined by an intercompany Agreement for services agreed by both Boards.
 The design fee and maintenance fee are determined by the works carried out.

-The Company has investments in three jointly controlled entities.
+The Company has investments in two (2024 - three) jointly controlled entities.

 Three Together Limited is a company limited by guarantee jointly owned, 50% Pelham Homes and 50% Futures Housing Group.
 During 2016/17 Pelham Homes increased its stake in the company from 33.3%, acquiring the share formerly held by Acclaim Housing Group, at a cost of £30k.
 Three Together Limited purchased Access Training (East Midlands) Ltd on 28 February 2014.
-Pelham Homes issued a loan of £367k to Three Together Limited to fund the purchase, which remains outstanding as at 31 March 2024 and is held as a fixed asset investment.
-During the year a distribution of £18k was made to Pelham Homes Limited for the year ended 31 March 2024 (2023 - £42k).
+Pelham Homes issued a loan of £367k to Three Together Limited to fund the purchase, which remains outstanding as at 31 March 2025 and is held as a fixed asset investment.
+During the year a distribution of £34k was made to Pelham Homes Limited for the year ended 31 March 2025 (2024 - £19k).